firavoyage/blogging/river.md

 oh i see. i install it for testing the speed of rust to wasm compared with the js approach.

+upd:

+he replies: you should update. thanks. i will add the minimum supported version explicitly.

 ---

 nickel angel 不年轻了.